19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (d) is suffering from a terminal illness or disease;

-(e) on his retirement will receive such pension, annuity or other benefit as may be approved which will provide him with a monthly income of an amount that is not less in value than the amount prescribed by the Minister; or
+(e) is receiving or will receive such pension, annuity or other benefit as may be approved which will provide him with a monthly income of an amount that is not less in value than the amount prescribed by the Minister; or

+[Act 24 of 2013 wef 01/01/2014]

 (f) has attained the age of 55 years before 1st January 1987.